Special Forces Group (Belgium): Functional training

 This 5- to 8-month training program takes place in Zeebrugge at the diving school of the Belgian Navy.
-Here candidates learn to dive using compressed air, non-autonomous diving, re-breathers with pure oxygen and nitrogen-oxygen mix.
+Here, candidates learn to dive using compressed air, non-autonomous diving, rebreathers with pure oxygen, and nitrogen-oxygen mix.

 Instructor or Assistant Instructor Commando (O/HuO Cdo):

-This is an 8-week training program given at the Commando training centre (CE Cdo).
-It consists of a 4-week course and a 4-week training program where candidates learn to make installations with ropes and cables to cross vertical, horizontal, and wet obstacles.
-Candidates are also taught how to quickly and safely install many types of installations such as, climbing ropes, rope ladders, ferries, and death rides.
-They are also instructed in the evacuation of injured individuals in rocky and difficult terrain.
+This is an 8-week training program given at the Commando training center (CECdo).
+It consists of a 4-week course and a 4-week training program in which candidates learn to make installations using ropes and cables to cross vertical, horizontal, and wet obstacles.
+Candidates are also taught how to quickly and safely install many types of installations, such as climbing ropes, rope ladders, ferries, and death rides.
+They are also trained in evacuating injured individuals in rocky, difficult terrain.